za3k/za3k.com/archive/ninjas.md

 Each player keeps the same Role through the entire game.
 Make sure to try a new role each game, so you learn all the Roles.
 Try to memorize the Roles and not refer to the cheat sheet.

 ## Role Swapping (game 10+)
+- When a ninja is down (runs out of stars), Front must immediately tag them in.
-When you run out of stars and swap with Front, you also permanently swap **Roles** with that player for the rest of the game.
-You may swap many times during a game.
+- If Front tags in a downed ninja, Front immediately and permanently swaps **Roles** with that player for the rest of the game.
+You might swap Roles multiple times during a game.

 ## Problem Stars (game 1-2 only)
 The other two players throw problems stars to Front.
 They throw a **problem star** to introduce a boss, to spot or trigger a trap, to have a special event or twist happen, or to have the goals shift on the team.
 When one of the other players introduces a problem, they shout "Problem" and explain the problem, throwing a star to Front.